C0smic01/c0smic01.github.io/_posts/2024-10-02-A-Fresh-Start-With-Git.md

 image: /assets/img/A-Fresh-Start-With-Git/git.png
 ---

-About 2 weeks ago, the lecturer of CSC14003 (Introduction to AI) gave us a choice to learn courses from Udemy, Coursera, or any other online learning platform to get that juicy extra credit *chef kiss*.
+About 2 weeks ago, the lecturer of CSC14003 (Fundamentals of AI) gave us a choice to learn courses from Udemy, Coursera, or any other online learning platform to get that juicy extra credit *chef kiss*.
 Coincidentally, I have a Git course from Udemy that I got for free a while back, and Git is something that I've been wanting to learn more about.
 Killing two birds with one stone type of situation, I guess.
 Ofc, a proof of some sort is required to get the credit and writing a blog post is one of the options.
 So here I am, writing this blog post to get that extra credit.
 Without further ado, let's get started.

 ## What is Git?
 Git is a distributed version control system that is used to track changes in source code during software development.
 It is designed to handle everything from small to very large projects with speed and efficiency.